 - Green eggshells will be blue on the inside and green on the outside

-Differences in taste and yolk color and slight differences in nutrition are more a function of a hen’s diet and how it was raised, not the color of the shell.
+Differences in taste and yolk color and slight differences in nutrition are more a function of a hen’s diet and how you raised it, not the color of the shell.

-This said, colored eggs are definitely pleasing to the eye, a work of art often brought to you by your local backyard flock.
+This said, colored eggs are pleasing to the eye, a work of art often brought to you by your local backyard flock.

 What Chicken Breeds Lay Colored Eggs?

-Now, the ‘who’.
+Now, the ‘who.’
 If you’re looking to get some variation in your egg carton, here are a few breeds you might consider looking into:

 Chickens That Lay Blue Eggs

-The Araucana is native to South America, as it was first documented in Chile in 1914 by a Chilean
+The Araucana is native to South America, as it was first documented in Chile in 1914 by a Chilean.

-They lay between 200-250 medium size bluish or blue green eggs per year, but buying chicks may prove somewhat difficult due to a genetic defect that is known to cause spontaneous deaths of a certain percentage of the Araucana chicks before hatching.
+They lay between 200-250 medium-size bluish or blue, green eggs per year, but buying chicks may prove somewhat tricky due to a genetic defect that is known to cause spontaneous deaths of a certain percentage of the Araucana chicks before hatching.

 A derivative of the Araucana, American scientists bred the Ameraucana to preserve the distinctive light blue colored eggs of Araucana, yet eliminate a gene common to that breed that could sometimes cause chicks to die inside the egg.

 It is noted that these chickens are curious, friendly, and easy to control.
-They enjoy calm and quiet environments because they get frightened easily, and other than that would make a great backyard breed.
+They enjoy calm and quiet environments because they get frightened easily, which would make a great backyard breed.

 Nestled in-between blue egg layers and green egg layers is a good place to mention Easter Eggers.

-Since they are usually quite friendly to children and humans in general, they are a great choice for a family flock.
+Since they are usually quite friendly to children and humans in general, they are an excellent choice for a family flock.

 Chickens That Lay Green Eggs

-As noted before, the green refers of course to the egg SHELL, not the yolk or white.
+As noted before, the green refers, of course, to the egg SHELL, not the yolk or white.
 Who lays these interesting olive-colored eggs?
 The appropriately named Olive Eggers, of course!

 To get an Olive Egger, you need to mix a green egg laying Easter Egger with a dark brown egg laying chicken, like a Marans or a Welsummer.
-An Olive Egger is really a type of Easter Egger, then, according to our above description of Easter Egger.
+According to our above description of Easter Egger, an Olive Egger is a type of Easter Egger.